pcbrendel/pcbrendel.github.io/causality/ml_slearner.md

 For observations with a treatment of X_bi=1, receiving the treatment increases their probability of Y_bi by 10 percentage points.
 The strong similarity in these estimates between the train and test data makes it unlikely that we're dealing with any concerns of overfitting.
 One could further inspect model performance on the train and test data by observing the accuracy and ROC AUC.

 Normally, in a causal ML analysis, next steps would be to plot the distribution of individual effects and investigate the heterogeneity of the treatment effect across different covariates.
-We'll revisit this shortly.
+We'll revisit this idea in the next section.

+# Python analysis via `causalml`

 In python, these types of analyses can be performed with the `causalml` package.
-Let's see if we can confirm the above results in `causalml` and explore some of its other functionalities.
+Let's see if we can confirm the above results and explore some of the package's other functionalities.

 As before, we start by loading the data and applying an 80-20 train test split.
+Note that the variable naming differs slightly from the above, as the "python convention" seems to be to name the feature matrix as X.

 ```{python}
 import pandas as pd